TheHive-Project/TheHive4py/README.md

 2.  **Create a branch:** Once you have an issue, create a branch for your work.
 Use the following naming convention: `<issue-no>-title-of-branch`.
 For example, if you're working on issue #1 and updating the readme, name the branch `1-update-readme`.

-3.  **Commit prefix:** When making commits, prefix them with `#<issue-no> - commit message`.
-This practice helps in easy navigation and tracking of commits back to the corresponding issue.
-For instance, use `#1 - update readme` as the commit message.

 ## Run CI checks before pushing changes